 What is one thing the world needs to know about Avalon?

 We just kind of make it a place where kids can explore who they are as themselves.
 We are continuously adapting and trying to get better.
 And we really value each member of our community.

-HEADRUSH facilitates project-based learning from START to FINISH allowing students to become self-empowered learners, teachers to focus on mentoring great work and schools to be future-ready.
-Our Heroes of PBL series highlights individuals and organizations that are brave enough to break the mold of traditional education and are making a difference in the world of project-based learning.
+HEADRUSH facilitates learner-centered education from START to FINISH allowing students to become self-empowered learners, teachers to focus on mentoring great work and schools to be future-ready.
+Our Learning Liberators series highlights individuals and organizations that are brave enough to break the mold of traditional education and are making a difference in the world of learner-centered education.
 Join our community as we enhance dialog to support deeper learning.
 For more, follow @headrushapp on Twitter or visit us at https://headrushlearning.com.